trammell/recipe-book/susans-recipes.md

 > 4 tablespoons (½ stick) butter
 > 2 tablespoons olive oil

-Preheat oven to 375°F. Mix first 4 ingredients in large bowl to blend.
+Preheat oven to 375 °F. Mix first 4 ingredients in large bowl to blend.
 Season to taste with salt and pepper.

 Sprinkle pork with salt and pepper.
 Dip into eggs, then into breadcrumb